clethrill/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 As the players depart the refugee camp, one among them receives the following *sending* spell from [[Non-Player Characters#Victor Vallakovich|Victor]]: “Did you find her?
 Come back to the attic.
 I have a plan.”

-When the players return to Victor’s workroom at the Burgomaster’s mansion, he provides them with the following information:
+When the players return to Victor’s workroom at the Mayor’s mansion, he provides them with the following information:

 * There are two possible ways to obtain a heartstone from a night hag: willingly, or by force.
 * To obtain the heartstone willingly, the players must likely bargain something of great value in exchange for a loan of the heartstone.
 Hags are legendary dealmakers, and can be trusted to hew to the letter of their word—but *only* the letter.